open-edge-insights/eii-configmgr/README.md

         or

         "Endpoint":"/EII/sockets, socketfile"
     ```

 ## Running Examples

 The ConfigMgr library also supports Cpp APIs and Python & Go bindings.
-These APIs/bindings can be used in Cpp and Python/Go services in the EII stack to fetch required config/interfaces/msgbus config.
+These APIs/bindings can be used in Cpp and Python/Go services in the OEI stack to fetch required config/interfaces/msgbus config.

 Examples will only be compiled if the `WITH_EXAMPLES=ON` option is specified while running CMake.
 Please refer [Examples installation](###-install-configMgr-with-examples,-test-suits-and-debug-build-enabled.)